aspose-barcode/Aspose.BarCode-Documentation/net/developer-guide/symbology-generation-specifics/code16k-barcodes/_index.md

 weight: 150
 url: /net/code16k-barcodes/
 ---
+{{% alert color="primary" %}}[Try online](https://products.aspose.app/barcode/generate).
+You can test the quality of ***Aspose.BarCode*** generation and view the results online.{{% /alert %}}

 ## Overview
 *Code 16K* is a multiple-row barcode symbology that may contain up to 16 rows; each row has a fixed length and can include up to five characters.
-It has a data encoding structure similar to that of the *Code128* barcode type and allows encoding the same set of characters with equal data density. *Code 16K* contains a checksum for an entire barcode that is calculated in two last characters; however, it does not provide a separate checksum for each row.
+It has the data encoding structure similar to that of the *Code128* barcode type and allows encoding the same set of characters with equal data density. *Code 16K* contains a checksum for an entire barcode that is calculated in two last characters; however, it does not provide a separate checksum for each row.
 A barcode of this symbology can encode up to 77 data characters or 154 numerical digits.
 At present, this barcode type is interesting mainly from the historical point of view and is rarely used in healthcare applications.

+{{% alert color="primary" %}}*If you need any clarifications, feel free to reach out [Aspose Technical Support](/barcode/net/technical-support/): ask your questions at [Aspose.Barcode Forum](https://forum.aspose.com/c/barcode/13) or contact Aspose [Paid Support Helpdesk](https://helpdesk.aspose.com/).*{{% /alert %}}

 ## Barcode Height Settings
 ***Aspose.BarCode for .NET*** allows adjusting the height of each row in a *Code 16K* barcode by initializing the [*AspectRatio*](https://apireference.aspose.com/barcode/net/aspose.barcode.generation/code16kparameters/properties/aspectratio) property of class [Code16KParameters](https://apireference.aspose.com/barcode/net/aspose.barcode.generation/code16kparameters). *AspectRatio* is defined as a relative coefficient to the value of the [*XDimension*](https://apireference.aspose.com/barcode/net/aspose.barcode.generation/barcodeparameters/properties/xdimension) property.
 In the *Code 16K* symbology, it is recommended to set the value of *AspectRatio* greater than 8.